kswapd/dubbo-demo/README.md

         cd dubbo-consumer/target
         java -jar dubbo-consumer-1.0-SNAPSHOT.jar
 ```
-   After this, you will see `hello from dubbo provider hello` from console.
+   After steps above, you will see `hello from dubbo provider hello` from console.

 ## Development Instructions